phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 985724
-#Number of Trump Tweets: 314175
+#Number of Trump Tweets: 314520
-#Number of Clinton Tweets: 207768
+#Number of Clinton Tweets: 207961
-#Number of Cruz Tweets: 205912
+#Number of Cruz Tweets: 206250
-#Number of Sanders Tweets: 138930
+#Number of Sanders Tweets: 139070
-#Number of Rubio Tweets: 51787
+#Number of Rubio Tweets: 51841
 #Number of Jeb!
-Tweets: 40692
+Tweets: 40795
-#Number of Carson Tweets: 14406
+#Number of Carson Tweets: 14430
-#Number of Kasich Tweets: 10866
+#Number of Kasich Tweets: 10885
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---